sictweb/bti425-2020/notes/data-assoc-subdocs-how-to.md

 });
 ```

-The "business" document in the body will look something like this:
+The "business" document in the body must match the schema, and will look something like this:

 ```json
 {